RedWn/Prolog-Akari/readme.md

 -   `lit(cell(X, Y))`: Means that cell X, Y is lit by a light.
 -   `light(cell(X, Y))`: Means that cell X, Y is a light source.

+## Solution Algorithm

+TODO: @redwn please elaborate on the algorithm here.

 ## TODO

 -   [ ] Adjust variable names